ros2/spdlog_vendor/Quality_Declaration.md

 To reach Quality level 3, adding a Vulnerability Disclosure will be needed.
 To reach Quality level 2, adding features documentation will be needed.

-non-ROS dependencies Quality level will need to be adjusted accordignly to be equal or below to claims made in this Quality Declaration.
+non-ROS dependencies Quality level will need to be adjusted accordingly to be equal or below to claims made in this Quality Declaration.